larytet/binlog/README.md

 # Todo

-Add hash of the strings to the binary stream.
+Decode binary streams using only the source files and allow offline decode of the binary streams.
 Parse the Go sources, collect and hash all strings in calls to the binlog.
-Decode binary streams using only the source files.
 Should I assume that calls to the log look like xx.Log("...", arg1, ...)?

 Add suport for "float", "char"